2020 Annual ReportA Year Unlike Any Other

 With more than 160 years’ experience meeting our customers’ financial needs, First National Bank of Omaha (FNBO) has built a reputation for service few banks can match.

-We have a history of doing what’s right for our customers, employees, shareholders and the communities in which we serve.
-Our Operating Philosophy and independent ownership have guided our long-term investments in facilities, processing technologies and infrastructure, rather than managing from quarter to quarter to satisfy Wall Street.
+We have a history of doing what’s right for our customers, employees, shareholders and the communities we serve.
+Our Operating Philosophy and independent ownership have guided our long-term investments in facilities, processing technologies and infrastructure, rather than managing from quarter to quarter.
 We’ve been independent and family owned since 1857, which has been our recipe for success for six generations.

 About McGrath North